-Finally, to create inclined or diagonal objects, such as the stairs, the best way to go is to start from a shape that is within the grid, and then change it.
+Finally, to create inclined or diagonal objects, such as the stairs, the best way to go is to start with a shape that is within the grid, and then change it.

-Here we will duplicate the floor of the balcony (Control-C, then Control-F) and then throw a couple of squares to cut it with the Pathfinder panel - Minus Front (be sure that those squares are actually on top of the shape we are cutting!).
+Here we will duplicate the floor of the balcony (Control-C, then Control-F) and then throw a couple of squares to cut it with the Pathfinder panel's Minus Front option (be sure that those squares are actually on top of the shape we are cutting!).

 Now we have the shape that is going to be the stairs going down.

 With the Direct Selection Tool (A), select two of the nodes.